-Tourism 2040: The keys to the future of travel
+Tourism 2040: The keys that will shape the future of travel

-From tech-savvy travelers, to purposeful explorers, to hot emerging markets and much more.
+From tech-savvy travelers to purposeful explorers, emerging markets that are making a splash and much more.

-The hospitality industry is entering a new golden age of opportunity.
-According to the Boston Consulting Group*1, global leisure tourism is expected to triple in value by 2040, reaching $15 trillion.
-But this growth is not just about numbers: it's about people, motivations and a profound shift in how and why we travel.
+The hotel industry is entering a new golden era full of opportunities.
+According to the Boston Consulting Group *1, global leisure tourism is expected to triple in value by 2040, reaching $15 trillion.
+But this growth is not just about numbers: it's about people, motivations, and a profound change in how and why we travel.

 For you, hotelier, this is not just a growth story.
-It's a call to action.
-The new generation of travelers is here, and it's ready to change the rules of the game.
+It is a call to action.
+The new generation of travelers is already here, and they are ready to change the rules of the game.

 A global boom with local impact

-Africa has recorded a 9% increase in arrivals, while Asia-Pacific is up 13%, with Northeast Asia soaring to 23%.
+Africa has registered a 9% increase in arrivals, while Asia-Pacific has risen by 13%, with Northeast Asia soaring to 23%.

-In addition, Hosteltur *3 highlights that 108 of the 117 countries analyzed are growing in tourism, with Asia and the Middle East leading the way.
+In addition, Hosteltur *3 highlights that 108 of the 117 countries analyzed are growing in tourism, with Asia and the Middle East in the lead.
 This marks a shift in power on the world tourism map: emerging markets are taking center stage.

-The next wave of global travelers is coming from emerging countries like China, India, Saudi Arabia, Vietnam, Bulgaria and Cambodia, overtaking the classics like the U.S., U.K. or Germany.
+The next wave of global travelers comes from emerging countries such as China, India, Saudi Arabia, Vietnam, Bulgaria and Cambodia, surpassing the classics such as the USA, the United Kingdom or Germany.
 Why?
 For three key reasons:

 • An expanding middle class

-Domestic tourism, especially in these markets, is estimated to generate nearly $12 trillion by 2040, while regional tourism will triple to more than $2 trillion.
+It is estimated that domestic tourism, especially in these markets, will generate almost 12 trillion dollars by 2040, while regional tourism will triple to exceed 2 trillion.

 HBX Group confirms this trend: Asia-Pacific is the engine of global growth.
-Countries such as Japan, India and China are leading bookings, driven by a growing middle class, travel within the region and emerging destinations such as Laos and Cambodia, which benefit from better connectivity and government-backed tourism campaigns.
+Countries such as Japan, India and China lead the reservations, driven by a growing middle class, travel within the region and emerging destinations such as Laos and Cambodia, which benefit from better connectivity and tourism campaigns backed by their governments.

-Millennials and Gen Z are already the most influential guests.
+Millennials and Gen Z are now the most influential guests.
 They travel more, spend more, demand more... and share every moment online.
-They are trendsetters.
-Their key traits?
+They set trends.
+Their key features?

-• Digital by nature: They book, check-in and share from mobile.
+• Digital by nature: They book, check-in, and share from their mobile devices.
 The digital experience is as important as the physical one.

-• They seek experiences: They value wellness, culture and personalization.
+• They seek experiences: They value well-being, culture, and personalization.

-• They travel with values: They care about sustainability, inclusiveness and ethical choices.
+• They travel with values: They care about sustainability, inclusion, and ethical decisions.

-👉 Do you want to know how to attract and retain them?
+👉 Want to know how to attract and retain them?
 Don't miss our article: Strategies to attract and retain Millennial and Gen Z travelers.

 What motivates them to travel?